World Cup 2018 Scores: Reviewing Most Impressive Teams Entering Knockout Stage

 World Cup 2018 Scores: Reviewing Most Impressive Teams Entering Knockout StageJune 29, 2018

-The 2018 FIFA World Cup group stage is over, and in its place arrives the knockout stages as the business end of this summer's showcase gets underway on Saturday.
+The 2018 FIFA World Cup group stage is over, and the business end of the showcase event gets under way on Saturday when the knockout rounds begin.

-We've seen 48 matches played in Russia thus far, which has given us an impression of who could challenge for the crown, as well as who's over-reached in their bid to make the knockout rounds.
+We've seen 48 matches played in the finals, giving us an impression of who could challenge for the title as well as the teams who have overreached in their bid to make the last 16.

-Defending champions Germany fell out of the running at the first hurdle, but in their place lies a raft of major teams still chasing glory, with Brazil, France, Spain and Belgium all coming out on top of their respective groups.
+Defending champions Germany fell out of the running at the first hurdle, but in their place lies a raft of major teams still chasing glory, with Brazil, France, Spain and Belgium all coming out on top of their groups.

 Here's how the round-of-16 bracket looks after the group phase came to a close on Thursday: